The Art Of Scripting HTTP Requests Using Curl

 The HTTP protocol then offers the POST method.
-This way the client sends the data separated from the URL and thus you won't see any of it in the URL address field.
+This way the client sends the data separated from the URL and thus you will not see any of it in the URL address field.

-The form would look very similar to the previous one:
+The form would look similar to the previous one:

 And to use curl to post this form with the same data filled in as before, we could do it like: